Air stripline: Uses

 Air stripline finds its greatest use at microwave frequencies in the C band (4–8 GHz).
 At these frequencies and below it has the advantage of compactness over waveguide.
 Air stripline can be used outside the C band, but at the higher Ku band (12–18 GHz) waveguide tends to dominate because of its lower loss.

 At microwave frequencies, passive circuits such as filters, power dividers and directional couplers tend to be constructed as distributed-element circuits.
 These circuits can be constructed using any transmission line format.
 The coaxial line format commonly used for interconnecting devices has been used for this kind of device construction but is not the most convenient format for manufacturing.
 Stripline was developed as a better solution for circuit construction and air stripline too fills this role.
 Air stripline is particularly useful in the C band for creating beam forming networks from these components.

 Air stripline can achieve strong indirect coupling in these components more easily than other planar formats.
-In standard stripline, coupling is usually achieved by running the lines side-by-side for a distance.
+In standard stripline, coupling is usually achieved by running the lines side by side for a distance.
 Coupling between the edges of the lines in this way is relatively weak and is limited by the closest distance the lines can be set together.
 This limit is governed by the maximum resolution of the printing process and, in power applications, by the electric field strength between the lines.
 For this reason, stripline parallel coupled lines are used in directional couplers with a coupling factor no more than −10 dB.
-Power splitters, with their coupling factor −3 dB, use a direct coupling technique.
-Air stripline makes use of an alternative arrangement, with lines stacked one atop of the other.
-This broadside coupling is much stronger than edge coupling so the lines do not need to be so close to achieve the same coupling factor.
+Power splitters, with their coupling factor of −3 dB, use a direct coupling technique.
+Air stripline makes use of an alternative arrangement, with lines stacked one atop the other.
+This broadside coupling is much stronger than edge coupling, so the lines do not need to be so close to achieve the same coupling factor.
 In dielectric supported stripline, this can be achieved by printing the two lines on opposite sides of the dielectric.
-Broadside coupling can, of course, be achieved in solid dielectric filled stripline as well with buried line techniques, but that requires additional dielectric layers and additional manufacturing processes.
+Broadside coupling can, of course, be achieved in solid dielectric-filled stripline as well with buried line techniques, but that requires additional dielectric layers and additional manufacturing processes.
 Another technique available to air stripline to increase coupling is the use of thick rectangular strips to increase side coupling.
 This also makes mechanical support easier because the lines are more rigid.